 Ukraine may be distant to the British home islands, but it is – through NATO – adjacent to allies that the UK has pledged to defend, all the way up to the nuclear level.
 It is true that many Britons have not been to Ukraine; it is a relatively poor country whose elites have often failed to reduce corruption or to deliver a better standard of living for the Ukrainian people.
 But Ukraine is now central to British geostrategic interests: it is the gatehouse of Europe.
 Unless the UK and its allies help close down the portcullis, Europe will be harder to defend.

 Dr Alexander Lanoszka is an Ernest Bevin Associate Fellow in Euro-Atlantic Geopolitics at the Council on Geostrategy.
-He is also an Associate Professor in International Relations at the University of Waterloo.
+He is also an Assistant Professor in International Relations at the University of Waterloo.
 James Rogers is Co-founder and Director of Research at the Council on Geostrategy.

 Join our mailing list!